-A variation on the classic soft and chewy vanilla sugar cookie, with French-style sour cream and a creamy vanilla bean glaze.
+A classic soft and chewy vanilla sugar cookie, with French-style sour cream and a creamy vanilla bean glaze.

-You know when you want a soft, plain cookie to dunk in your tea or just to enjoy as a sweet little treat?
-These vanilla crème fraiche cookies are here for you.
+You know when you want a plain old-fashioned cookie to dunk in your tea or just to enjoy as a sweet little treat?
+These soft vanilla sugar cookies cookies are here for you.

 They’re similar in texture to other classic chewy sugar cookies like Black and White cookies and old fashioned sour cream cookies.
 In other words, they’re lightly sweet, buttery and vanilla-scented, with a soft, cake-like crumb.

 And — bonus points!
 The dough is super easy to make; no rolling, cutting or otherwise fussing needed.
 Making these cookies is a matter of scoop, drop and bake.

 Why use crème fraiche in vanilla sugar cookies?

 It may sound like a fancy-pants ingredient (and possibly French-tailored, at that), but crème fraiche is a really pure and simple thing involving just heavy cream and lactic culture.
 Using it in a sugar cookie recipe guarantees a nice tender dough, similar to sour cream cookies.